Testosterone. Even the word alone sounds manly.

 Here’s how you can increase testosterone levels naturally:

 Exercise regularly.
-Aim for a mix of aerobic exercise (think running, cycling or swimming) and strength training (like weight lifting or bodyweight exercises).
+Aim for a mix of aerobic exercise (think running, cycling, or swimming) and strength training (like weight lifting or bodyweight exercises).

 Get enough sleep.
 You know the drill.
 Aim for at least seven hours of solid shut-eye a night.